 - Use it to add a touch of sweetness to veggie smoothies.

 - Use a pastry brush to add moisture to sponge cake layers.

-- Add one or two spoonfuls to oatmeal in place of brown sugar, honey or maple syrup to sweeten without a distinct flavor.
+- Add one or two spoonfuls to oatmeal instead of brown sugar, honey, or maple syrup to sweeten it without a distinct flavor.

 Can I flavor sugar syrup with other ingredients?

 Absolutely!
-That’s the best part.
-Once you’re comfortable with making your own, branch out with other flavors.
+That’s the best part once you’re comfortable making your own, branch out with other flavors.

 Flavored syrups you’ll love and ways to use them: